Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Obvious places for color include table rows and chart data.
 You can make a document more impressive with background colors in headers and footers.
 And inserting a company logo is another great way to insert a splash that isn’t overwhelming.

 When using colors in a report, think about how to best represent the data through commonly associated colors.
-Along with the red/yellow/green example above, you might consider, say, red for losses in a financial report.

 NOTE: Windward customers can find many monochromatic options for charts and tables right within Microsoft Office.